UWPCE-PythonCert/PythonCertDevel/source/modules/Git.rst

 This will put everything in your home directory up on GitHub, and you do not want that.

 Setting up new repositories can be confusing because when you clone a git repository it creates the directory that will be the repository, but when you are creating a new repository, you need to first be **IN** the directory in which you want the repository to be rooted.
 Please ask if this does not make sense.

+It’s also important to note that you do not run the ``$ git init`` command at any point in the process of cloning and configuring your local copy of a remote repo.
+The ``init`` git command is used to initialize a git repository on your local machine and is not necessary in our case because the cloned repository has already been initialized.

 Additional Resources: